 - “Functionality” cookies.
 These are used to recognise you when you return to our Website.
 This enables Us to personalise our content for you, greet you by name and remember your preferences (for example, your choice of language or region).

-All questions, comments and requests regarding this Privacy and Cookies Policy should be addressed to Robert Bowers email@example.com or write to us at 3 Westbury Mews, Westbury on Trym, Bristol, BS9 3QA.
-Alternatively please contact our Compliance Director at Best Practice IFA Group Ltd, Sussex House, North Street, Horsham, West Sussex, RG12 1RQ.
-Tel 01403 334455 or via email at firstname.lastname@example.org
+All questions, comments and requests regarding this Privacy and Cookies Policy should be addressed to Robert Bowers, email@example.com or write to Us at 3 Westbury Mews, Westbury-on-Trym, Bristol, BS9 3QA.
+Or alternatively please contact our Compliance Director at Best Practice IFA Group Ltd, Holmwood House, Broadlands Business Campus, Langhurstwood Road, Horsham, West Sussex, RH12 4QP, telephone number 01403 334455, or via email at firstname.lastname@example.org